johnwlockwood/relativity-spacetime/memory-bank/README.md

 ## Contents

 - **Task Summaries**: Files named `task-summary-[task-name].md` that document individual tasks
+- **Task History**: A chronological record of tasks with links to their branches and summaries
 - **Documentation Instructions**: Guidelines for maintaining this memory bank
 - **Command History**: Record of useful commands and their purposes